open-voice-interoperability/website/site/content/resources/_index.md

     text: >-
       Read the v3.0 white paper created by our Architecture Work Group and join the public discussion with your feedback.
+    title: >-
-    title: Read the v3.0 white paper created by our Architecture Work Group
+      Read the v3.0 white paper created by our Architecture Work Group and join the public discussion with your feedback.
   - buttonLink: >-
       https://drive.google.com/file/d/1GBrKXZZa7FXiU631-AIZft5CdaazKvXk/view?usp=sharing
     buttonText: Learn More